Check out our recent publications and presentations on this topic.

 - Numerical cognition explains age-related changes in third-party fairness.
 Developmental Psychology.
 Email for a free copy.

 - This study asked children to share some toys between two puppets.
 They were then assessed on their numerical cognition (number knowledge).
 As children got older, they became better at sharing toys fairly.
 But, this shift between sharing unfairly to sharing fairly was not explained not by age alone, but by their developing number knowledge.
 These results suggest that as children gain cognitive skills such as numerical cognition, they become more capable of solving social problems such as sharing fairly.

 Check out our Cognitive Science proceedings summarizing our newest work on this topic:

-- Our Spring 2017 Newsletter is now available!
+- Our Fall 2017 Newsletter is now available!
 Read about our latest findings.
 Our past newsletters may be downloaded here:

 Upcoming Talks, Presentations, and Public Appearances:

 - Our lab manager will be presenting her work on gesture and numerical learning at the International Society for Gesture Studies conference in Cape Town, South Africa on July 4-6.
 Check back here for details on the date and time of her poster.